 Required Ingredients & Supplies

-- Brine Ingredients: 3 Gallons Water, 1 Cup Apple Cider Vinegar, 1/4 Cup Kosher Salt, 1/2 Cup Brown Sugar, 4 Stalks of Celery Chopped, 3 Apples Quartered or Diced.
+- Brine Ingredients: (For 3-4 lbs of chicken) - 3 Gallons Water, 1 Cup Apple Cider Vinegar, 1/4 Cup Kosher Salt, 1/2 Cup Brown Sugar, 4 Stalks of Celery Chopped, 3 Apples Quartered or Diced.

 - Rub Ingredients: 1 Cup Paprika, 1 Cup Brown Sugar, 1/4 Cup Garlic Powder, 2 Tbsp Onion Powder, 1/4 Cup Kosher Salt, 1/4 Cup Coarse Black Pepper.